 - Arizona: A maximum of 12 plants if you live 25+ miles from the closest dispensary.

-- Hawaii: Up to seven plants, as long as you have an MMJ card.
+- Hawaii: Up to ten plants, as long as you have an MMJ card and are registered.

-- Maine: A maximum of six plants for non-commercial use.
+- Maine: A maximum of six mature plants for non-commercial use, and 12 immature plants.

 - Massachusetts: Up to six plants per adult or 12 in a home with two or more adults.